Skip to contents

 hypothesis

-'EQU' for equivalence (default), or 'MET' for minimal effects test, the alternative hypothesis.
+'EQU' for equivalence (default), or 'MET' for minimal effects test.

 paired